norskeld/sigma/apps/docs/content/combinators/many1.md

 # many1

 `many1` combinator applies `parser` *one* or more times.
 Returns an array of the returned values of `parser`.
-After the first match, successes that consume no input are not collected, so the combinator always terminates.
+After the first match, a success that consumes no input ends the loop and isn't collected, so the combinator always terminates.
+A [committed][commit] failure from `parser` propagates instead of ending the loop, and the cursor rewinds to where the combinator started.

 ## Usage